The Lord is my shepherd; I shall not want, Psalm 23:1

 Ungratefulness is the culprit of discontentment and doubt.

-In the moments when I feel like I lack, I need to enter my prayer closet until I can genuinely pray, “The Lord is my shepherd, I shall not want.”
+moments throughout my life when I have felt like I have lacked.
+When that overwhelming sense of discontentment sweeps over me, I need to enter into my prayer closet until I can genuinely pray, “The Lord is my shepherd, I shall not want.”

 Prayer: Lord, nothing this world has to offer will fill the empty places in my heart.
 Only You, Lord, can fill the void in my life.
 I give You all of me.
 Help my eyes be fixed on You today and every day.